 Every game with a microtransaction system is a player revolt waiting to happen.

-That's more true of full-priced games than free-to-play ones, but making a game free doesn't necessarily make players feel any less taken advantage of.
-To see that in action, look no further than Destiny 2, whose Eververse microtransaction hub was generally seen as innocuous until last week's XP revelations.
+That’s more true of full-priced games than free-to-play ones, but making a game free doesn’t necessarily make players feel any less taken advantage of.
+To see that in action, look no further than Destiny 2, whose Eververse microtransaction hub were first seen as innocuous until the XP revelations.
 Seemingly overnight, the grumbles of few players about the Eververse amplified into a roar.

 The reason is simple: Whenever some aspect of the game is locked behind a real-money paywall, every decision the developers make will be suspect.
-All games are designed to make us feel one way or another, and most operate according to calculations and algorithms that are hidden from the player's eye.
+All games are designed to make us feel one way or another, and most operate according to calculations and algorithms that are hidden from the player’s eye.
 But when real money is involved, those hidden systems take on a more sinister quality.
-In the wake of the Destiny 2 blow-up, I've seen a common refrain from its players: What else aren't they telling us?
+And over the years, I’ve seen a common refrain from players: What else aren’t they telling us?

 Microtransactions have become so prevalent in mainstream video games that it’s easy to forget what unnatural appendages they are.
 They’re not exactly “game design,” are they?
 They’re more of a marketplace experiment, albeit one that requires game design to function.
 It can be helpful to break the concept down to its basics, as a reminder of how in-game purchases can warp a player’s relationship with a game.